 Flexibility should be enough to permit normal, safe movements needed for an activity.
-Excessive flexibility beyond this would lead to instability around the joints and reduces dramatically the amount of force that an over stretched muscle can exert.
+Excessive flexibility may lead to instability around the joints and can reduces dramatically the force that an over stretched muscle can exert.

-Dynamic stretching is preferred over static stretching prior to training or competing as the latter causes short term weakness in muscles.
+Dynamic stretching is preferred over static stretching prior to training / competing - as it causes short term muscle weakness.

-Ballistic / bouncing stretching movements in a stretch is normally not recommended unless it is a movements appropriate + specific to that sporting activity.
+Ballistic / bouncing stretching movements are normally not recommended unless it is a movements appropriate + specific to that sporting activity.
 It should always be performed with care.

 Speed is largely an inherited ability but it can be improved by training.
 Strength and power are key requirements and so speed training will include resistance and power training.